n-kirstyy/Ink-Narrative-Validator/README.md

 ## Data files
 This repository also includes files that were used for testing and their results

+## For More Details ...
+See User Manual.pdf

 ## References
 Verbrugge, C. (2003).
 A structure for modern computer narratives.